Wacom-Developer/sdk-for-signature-ios/GETTING-STARTED.md

 * Import the '<WacomSignatureSDK/WacomSignatureSDK.h>' header
 * Import the '#import <WacomLicensing/WacomLicensing-Swift.h> header

-Your project is now configured to use the Wacom Signature SDK.
+Your project is now configured to use the Wacom Ink SDK for signature.

 ### Install the License